danielrcollins1/OED-Expanded/x-campaign-material.md

 **Catapult**: This weapon can hurl rocks, iron balls, or junk in a 90* arc to ranges between 500 and 1,000feet (-1 to hit for every 100 feet).
 It inflicts 4d6 damage to a ship and creatures within a 10’ radius.
 It can be fired once every 6 rounds and requires a crew of 6.

 **Ramming**: When one ship rams a target, the target will lose 10-60% of its maximum HP (1d6x10).
 The ramming ship suffers damage equal to half this amount, unless is it outfitted with a ram.
-Creatures aboard rammed ship must make a save vs stone or suffer 1d6 damage.
+Creatures aboard the rammed ship must make a save vs stone or suffer 1d6 damage.

 **Sheering Oars**: Vessels with oars will have them sheared off when colliding with another vessel along the given side.
 When this occurs, the vessel’s oared movement rate will be reduced by half.
 Rowers on the given side will take 2d6 damage, save vs stone for half.
 Sheering the remaining side will render the ship unable to move.